How to Get Into USC: Acceptance Rate and Strategies

 - You must list your “first-choice major” on the Common App and have the option of selecting a second-choice major or pre-professional emphasis.

 - USC does not weigh “demonstrated interest” in the admissions process.
-Therefore, you will not be judged on whether or not you made a campus visit (in non-pandemic times) contacted an admissions officer, etc. Still, if this school is your first choice, it is important to communicate that, particularly since no Early Decision option is available.
+Therefore, you will not be judged on whether or not you made a campus visit (in non-pandemic times), contacted an admissions officer, etc.

 - Make sure to dedicate sufficient time and effort to the supplemental essays required by USC.
-In the 2020-21 cycle they are as follows:
+In the 2022-23 cycle they were as follows:

 All applicants must respond to one of the prompts below in 250 words.